hamid-murambiwa/Metrics-web-app/README.md

 # Metrics web app

-> This is a mobile web application to check a list of metrics (numeric values) and is built using React and Redux.
-Data is fetched from the TheDogApi, displayed and filtered on two pages.
+> This is a simple web application that checks a list of metrics (numeric values) and is built using React and Redux.
+Data is fetched from the TheDogApi and displayed on two pages, the data is filtered on each page.
 The web app has a home page and a details page.

 ## Home page:
 <img width="244" alt="Screenshot 2021-12-23 at 11 41 53" src="https://user-images.githubusercontent.com/71644515/147221304-37df1997-d2eb-4076-be5e-5dbdbb957654.png">